Academic Advising & Credit

 Study Abroad Advising Record

-As part of the application process, students are required meet with their academic advisor to discuss major and/or minor credit for the courses they wish to take abroad and jointly complete the Study Abroad Application.
+As part of the application process, students are required to meet with their academic advisor to discuss major and/or minor credit for the courses they wish to take abroad, and jointly complete the Study Abroad Application.
 At that point, the advisor may pre-approve courses, tentatively approve courses, or not approve courses for major and/or minor credit.

 While most undergraduate courses at CUI are 3-unit courses, the number of units per course at overseas institutions may vary considerably.